 Also, the Tunnel temple was abandoned at a point, probably in the 19th century, and it took until 1948 before the area came alive again.
 I have heard stories that Japanese soldiers used the tunnels for storage during World War II.
 But I have never been able to confirm it.

 The chedi that I mentioned in the introduction is worth the visit.
 You walk the short staircase up to the top of the mound.

 The Wat Umong area also holds a small museum, sometimes art installations and a replica of an Ashoka Pillar.

 There is a pond here, and the small woods are famous for the “talking trees”.
 The trees hold proverbs in Thai and English full of spiritual wisdom.

 Wat Umong has a website where you can read about the Meditation Classes.

-The surroundings of Wat Umong is also a great area for eating and enjoying coffee.
-In non-Covid times, there was a lovely Sunday market and art feel to the whole area.
+The surroundings of Wat Umong is also an excellent area for eating and enjoying coffee.
+In non-Covid times, there was a lovely Sunday market and art feels to the whole area.
 Still, on many evenings a small and inexpensive food market is on in the area.

-The coffee zone with Lamour and other coffee shops in Lan Din is also a good place to hang out.
+The coffee zone with Lamour and other coffee shops in Lan Din is also a fabulous place to hang out.

 Finally, if you are looking for spicy Southern food, don’t miss the next door restaurant to Pai-Fah called Mae Cha Aem.
 They have Inexpensive and tasty brunch/lunch meals.